-The electric log consists of the spontaneous potential (SP) curve, two resistivity curves of varying depths of investigation (the short-normal and long-normal resistivity curves), and the single point resistance curve, along with a navigation package to determine borehole attitude.
-The electric log can be used to correlate the types of formation materials (e.g., sand, clay, hard rock).
-In fresh water formations of sedimentary material, the resistivity measured with Electric Log is primarily a function of grain size, distribution, and sorting.
+The Electric Log consists of the spontaneous potential (SP) curve, two resistivity curves of varying depths of investigation (the short-normal and long-normal resistivity curves), and the single-point resistance curve, along with a navigation package to determine borehole attitude.
+The electric log can aid in facies identification by assigning signature responses associated with gravel, sand and clay, to name a few.
+In freshwater formations of sedimentary material, the resistivity measured with the Electric Log is primarily a function of grain size, distribution, and sorting.
 Knowing this relationship helps in understanding basin characteristics and can be used in models along with supporting well design.

 This method records naturally occurring voltages when a borehole penetrate sands and clays, where a differences in ionic concentration and properties are found between the drilling fluid and the fluid within the pore space of the rock matrix.
 Spontaneous potential logs can evaluate lithology, water quality for specific ions, and indicate permeability.

 Short-Normal and Long-Normal Resistivity Curves (RSN & RLN):